isbeorn/nina.docs/docs/troubleshooting/altair_dualgain.md

 | 294C\*         | IMX294      |       x4.5 |
 | 385C         | IMX385      |         x2 |

-\*note that the 294C should not be used with HCG below a native gain of 200 as the sensor will fail to fully saturate (the histogram will loko unsaturated, but it will really be saturated, which will make flats extremely problematic!)
+\*note that the 294C should not be used with HCG below a native gain of 200 as the sensor will fail to fully saturate (the histogram will look unsaturated, but it will really be saturated, which will make flats extremely problematic!)